Teenage Mom

 • If you live in a maternity home or boarding school for mothers, your baby will be cared for by paid workers while you are in class.

-• You can also choose to entrust your child to a daycare center or babysitter while you are at school or work.
+• You can also entrust your child to a daycare center or babysitter while you are at school or work.

 ⚠️ Wondering how to pay for childcare?
 Click on your region in the chart below.

 If you find it difficult to arrange childcare or if you would prefer to stay at home with the baby, online schooling may be a solution.
-This would make it possible for you to take classes while your baby sleeps.
+This would allow you to take classes while your baby sleeps.

 As a minor, you may still be in high school or job training and not have a stable income.